CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 **First Bounce Caching**

 If the rays are generated deterministically, then the first itersection of the rays with the objects in the scene will always be the same.
 Instead of recalculating this first intersection at every iteration, we can cache this first intersection to speed up the path tracing process.
 However, there will be diminishing return as the number of bounces for each iteration increases.
 First bounce caching is also not needed if there is any randomness in the ray generation process.
+The graph below is the performance analysis.

 ![cachingAnalysis](img/cachingAnalysis.png)